Charm School For Wayward Cats

 Secondhand Smoke Bad for Pets

-You've heard many times that smoking and second hand smoke is bad for your health.
-What we haven't heard too much about are the effects secondhand smoke has on dogs and cats.
-A recent study says that dogs and cats, whose humans smoke, are at greater risk of cell damage, weight gain and some animal cancers.
-Researchers in Scotland discovered that, "An examination of the testicles removed from castrated dogs found that a gene, which acts as a marker of cell damage, was higher in dogs living in smoking homes," and that dogs whose humans smoked also experienced a greater weight gain after being neutered.
+You’ve heard many times that smoking and second hand smoke is bad for your health.
+What we haven’t heard too much about are the effects secondhand smoke has on dogs and cats.
+A study stated that dogs and cats, whose humans smoke, were at greater risk of cell damage, weight gain and some animal cancers.
+Researchers in Scotland discovered that, "An examination of the testicles removed from castrated dogs found that a gene, which acts as a marker of cell damage, was higher in dogs living in smoking homes,” and that dogs whose humans smoked also experienced a greater weight gain after being neutered.
 But if you have cats, the risk is greater because cats groom themselves, which increases the amount of smoke chemicals that enter the body.
-The researchers expect to publish the study later this year.

 Bunk Bed Allows You To Share Bed with Pets

-For those of us who love sleeping with our pets, there's a company in Brazil that's come up with a new mattress.
-It's a "bunk bed" of sorts that allows you to share a bed with your pet without having to jockey for your own spot on the bed.
-The base of the new mattress contains a removable box that is a pet bed.
-They'll make the box as large or as small as you want.
-The pet bed addition under the box springs idea came from a customer who wanted to sleep with her pooch but didn't actually want the dog, which had health problems, in bed with her.
-The company will launch U.S. operations soon.
+For those of us who love sleeping with our pets, there’s a company in Brazil that came up with a new mattress.
+It’s a “bunk bed” of sorts that allows you to share a bed with your pet without having to jockey for your own spot on the bed.
+The base of the mattress contains a removable box that is a pet bed.
+The pet bed addition under the box springs idea came from a customer who wanted to sleep with her pooch but didn’t actually want the dog, which had health problems, in bed with her.

 Adopt a Pet and Save Money on Your Medical Bills